Article originally published by Christine Thelander on October 14, 2016.

 - Vision impairment (needing glasses or vision aids) or eye disease (including glaucoma)

 - Conditions requiring physiotherapy or occupational therapy

-Are benefits per policy or per person?
+Are health insurance benefits per policy or per person?

-Do you want extras cover?
+Do I need extras cover?

-Extras cover or ancillary health insurance is an additional insurance policy that covers a range of services that your policy may not already cover, such as physiotherapy, ambulance cover, optical services, and dental services.
+Extras cover or ancillary health insurance is an additional insurance policy that covers a range of services that your policy may not already cover, such as physiotherapy, ambulance cover, optical services and dental services.
 Extras cover can cover you for those expensive “out-of-pocket” costs that you or your family may require.